 To collect the information, consumption data was obtained from the sites and determined by different factors.
 The internal calculation was based on the GHG Protocol.
-No external verification took place by GHG expert.
+No external verification took place.

 Disclosure 305-2: Energy indirect (Scope 2) GHG emissions

 a.
 Gross location-based energy indirect (Scope 2) GHG emissions in metric tons of CO2 equivalent.